-The world famous five storied Nyatapola Temple the tallest temple is situated in Bhaktapur.
-It was built by King Bhupatendra Malla in 1708 A D. It stands on five terraces on each of which squat a pair figures, two famous wrestlers (Malla), two elephants, two lions, two griffins and two Baghini and Singhini, the tiger and lion goddesses, each pair of this figure is considered ten times stronger than the ones immediately below while the lowest pair, the two strong men Jaya Malla and Phatta Malla were reputedly ten times stronger than any other ordinary man.
+The world-famous five-storied Nyatapola Temple the tallest temple is situated in Bhaktapur.
+It was built by King Bhupatendra Malla in 1708 A D. It stands on five terraces on each of which squat a pair figures, two famous wrestlers (Malla), two elephants, two lions, two griffins and two Baghini and Singhini, the tiger and lion goddesses.
+Each pair of this figure is considered ten times stronger than the ones immediately below while the lowest pair.
+The two strong men Jaya Malla and Phatta Malla were reputedly ten times stronger than any other ordinary man.

 The Pagoda Style Nyatapola Temple is a multi-roofed structure with wide eaves supported by delicately carved wooden struts projecting windows, latticed and grilled, topped off generally by triangular spires enclosing an inverted bell of stucco or burnishing gold.
-The temple architecture follows the same pattern whether it was to be consecrated to the Hindus or Buddhists divinity.
-The Nyatapola temple is typical pagoda style temple originated in the Kathmandu valley.
+The temple architecture follows the same pattern whether it was to be consecrated to the Hindus or Buddhist’s divinity.
+The Nyatapola temple is a typical pagoda-style temple that originated in the Kathmandu valley.
 The five roofs of this temple are graduated in size that the smallest roof crowns the structure.
-With wooden pillars, struts and projecting brackets.
-The scheme is repeated on each storey of the temple with a diminishing scale.
+With wooden pillars, struts, and projecting brackets.
+The scheme is repeated on each story of the temple with a diminishing scale.

-The doorways of Nyatapol temple are present all four sides of the sanctum with a larger door at the center flanked by two sides carved arch.
+The doorways of the Nyatapol temple are present on all four sides of the sanctum with a larger door at the center flanked by two sides carved arch.
 Suspended over the central door is a semi-circular tympnum with the figure of the enshrined deity at its center.
 The doorways are heavily carved wooden frames.
 The extended sills and the wing-like flap of the doorways, and the niches, windows, and corners are carved wood ornamentation in relief against the break wall.
 The broad corners consist of several decorative bands of which is a row of animal heads.
 The struts extending for the corners in this temple at an angle of 45e to the verticle wall of the temple.
 These, in turn, support the sloping roof of tile laid upon the thickly set rafters which radiate for the wall on all four sides and provide a safe cover to its wall.

 Among the arts of Nepal, perhaps the best known is the wood carvings that adorn temples like Nyatapola.
 This is a craft that developed in the 15th and 16th centuries during the Malla rule among the Newar tribes.
-There are thirty-six decorated wooden windows in Nyatapola temple.
+There are thirty-six decorated wooden windows in the Nyatapola temple.
 The window seems to have been the most favored unit of decoration of the temple.
-The windows are engaged in the brick wall equipped with religious symbols, floral patterns and geometrical patterns in relief.
+The windows are engaged in the brick wall equipped with religious symbols, floral patterns, and geometrical patterns in relief.

-Once King Bhupatendra Malla was inspecting the construction work of the Nyatapola temple at that time all of a sudden an eagle appeared in the roof of the newly completed roof of Nyatapola temple, the eagle was the messenger of Tibetan Chief monk, visited there in eagle’s shape.
+Once King Bhupatendra Malla was inspecting the construction work of the Nyatapola temple.
+At that time all of a sudden an eagle appeared in the roof of the newly completed roof of Nyatapola temple.
+The eagle was the messenger of a Tibetan Chief monk, who visited there in eagle’s shape.
 He said “O King when you are returning back to the Gumba of Lhasa in eagle’s screme (voice).
-After that immediately King Bhupetendra Malla replied, w came back in the Gumba after twelve years in eagle’s screme (voice) after completing this Nyatapola temple.
+After that immediately King Bhupetendra Malla replied, we came back in the Gumba after twelve years in eagle’s screme (voice) after completing this Nyatapola temple.

-Nepal valley is interesting in many respects being a labyrinth of mountains, deep valleys, and rivers with the sovereign peaks of Himalayan ranges.
-Nepalese people of Kathmandu valley are pious people, as may be inferred from the existence of countless temples and shrines of Goddess Durga in the valley.
+Nepal valley is interesting in many respects.
+Being a labyrinth of mountains, deep valleys, and rivers with the sovereign peaks of Himalayan ranges.
+Nepalese people of Kathmandu valley are pious people.
+As may be inferred from the existence of countless temples and shrines of Goddess Durga in the valley.